dmrellan/Visual-Auditing-Security-Workbook-with-Microsoft-Sentinel/README.md

 3. Click on edit and go to **Advanced Editor**.
 4. Remove the default workbook code and paste the code of **Visual Auditing Security Workbook.workbook**
 5. Click **apply**.
-6. Configure the parameters:
+6. Configure the workbook parameters:
 	- Microsoft Sentinel workspace.
- - ms-mcs-AdmPwd in LAPS audit tab.
-You can get your GUID by running the following code:
+	- LAPSPasswordGUID (ms-mcs-AdmPwd).
+This parameter is only visible in the workbook edition mode.
+You need to enter the ms-mcs-AdmPwd GUID of your environment.
+It can be queried by running the following code:

     <pre><code>$rootdse = Get-ADRootDSE
     $GUIDs = Get-ADObject -SearchBase ($rootdse.SchemaNamingContext) -LDAPFilter "(schemaidguid=*)" -Properties lDAPDisplayName,schemaIDGUID